Skip to content

 • Some small pieces of watercolour paper for the initial exercises.

-• A piece of watercolour paper, preferably not less than 140lb and either NOT or Rough depending on your personal preference and not less than 1/4 sheet (15 x 11").
-Please tape your sheet to a board.
-For example, I use Saunders Waterford sheet paper 190gsm NOT 56 x 76cm.
+• A piece of watercolour paper, preferably not less than 140lb and either NOT or Rough depending on your personal preference and not less than 1/4 sheet ( 15 x 11") Please tape your sheet to a board.
+I use Saunders Waterford - For example: /saunders-waterford-sheet-paper-190-gsm-not-56x76cms.ir

-• If you would like to invest in a block of watercolour paper take a look at our watercolour blocks range.
+• If you would like to invest in a block of watercolour paper take a look here: /paper-watercolour-blocks.irc

 • Bring a watercolour sketchbook for the day.
-I recommend Hahnemuhle A5 landscape.
+I recommend an A5 landscape sketchbook /fabriano-watercolour-hardback-sketchbooks-a5-a4.ir

 • A palette with deep wells to carry sufficient colour mixes.
-There is a selection at Pegasus including this Buddy Cup Palette.
+There is a selection at Pegasus including this one: /buddy-cup-palette-with-12-x-10ml-containers.ir

 • Schmincke Horadam watercolours.
-There will be samples for you to try on the day.
-Recommended colours: Pure yellow, Aureolin, Indian Yellow, Rose Madder, Madder Red Dark, Madder Brown, Cobalt Blue, Ultramarine finest, Helio Turquoise and Manganese Violet.
-See the Schmincke Horadam Watercolour 5ml Tubes.
+Recommended colours: Pure yellow, Aureolin, Indian Yellow, Rose Madder, Madder Red Dark, Madder Brown, Cobalt Blue, Ultramarine finest, Helio Turquoise and Manganese Violet. /schmincke-horadam-watercolour-now-140-colours-5ml-tubes.ir

 • Barry recommends that pigments are transparent or semi-transparent.
 If you're not sure bring all your colours along and he will go through them with you.

 • Brushes – Barry uses Da Vinci Cosmotops Round – they are a synthetic/sable mix and hold bags of water and come to a great point.
-Recommended sizes - 12,8, 6 and 4 and a few riggers no's 4 and 2.
-For example Da Vinci Series 5580 Cosmotop Spin Synthetic round Brushes.
+Recommended sizes ~ 12,8, 6 and 4 and a few riggers no's 4 and 2. /da-vinci-series-5580-cosmotop-spin-synthetic-brushes-round.ir

 • Whilst in the studio, we will work on tables.
 When outdoors, you are welcome to bring a lightweight camping chair or painting stool.
 Please also bring wet weather gear and comfortable shoes / boots.
 We can supply boards to paint on.

-• Please bring a packed lunch, water and snacks.
+Please bring a packed lunch, water and snacks.
+Tea & coffee available in the studio

 Book Now